Single Track Club

 Living Springs, Allendale, Lyttelton Harbour

-RaboPlus NZ MTB Cup, Cross Country
+RaboDirect NZ MTB Cup, Cross Country UCI Cat 2

-Round 1, Sunday 10 January 2010
+Round 2, Sunday 22 January 2012

 Where is it?

+The Living Springs course is a scenic drive from Christchurch and looks down Lyttelton Harbour from the head of the bay.
 The most direct route from Christchurch is to head up Dyers Pass Rd and drive over the Port Hills to Governors Bay.
-Continuing through Governors Bay, follow the road around the harbour for 3.5 km.
+Continuing through Governors Bay, follow the road around the harbour to the right for 3.5 km.
 Just past where the road gets down to sea level (Allendale) is the Living Springs Farm Park where the event village will be located.
+Google map here (right click on Living Springs and select directions to here and type in where you are coming from)

 The Course